Black-Kamelia/Sprinkler/utils/README.md

 - String may contain zero, one or more variables delimited by a start sequence and an end sequence (these sequences can be specified, but for the examples, we will use curly braces `{{` and `}}` as start and end characters) ;
 - Escaping of start character is possible using a backslash (`\`), and only the start character needs to be escaped ;
-- Any non-escaped start character is considered as the start of a variable and can be closed by the first non-escaped end character ;
+- Any non-escaped start sequence is considered as the start of a variable and can be closed by the first non-escaped end sequence ;
 - Any character between a non-escaped start character and the first non-escaped end character is considered as the variable name, and will be used to retrieve the value of the variable ;